Robert G. Carter: Biography

 Born in Bridgton, Maine, Carter moved to Portland with his family in 1847, and again in 1857, to Massachusetts.
 He was preparing to enter Phillips Academy when Carter enlisted as a private in the 22nd Massachusetts Infantry at the start of the American Civil War and remained with the Army of the Potomac from August 5, 1862, until October 4, 1864.
-During the war, he took part in the Battle of Antietam, Gettysburg, the Wilderness and the Siege of Petersburg as well as other minor engagements.
+During the war, he took part in the Battle of Antietam, Gettysburg, the Wilderness and the siege of Petersburg as well as other minor engagements.

 In July 1865, he began attending West Point and was eventually commissioned a second lieutenant and assigned to the 4th U.S. Cavalry on June 15, 1870.
 During the next several years, Carter would participate in a number of expeditions against the Comanche and other tribes in the Texas-area.

 It was during one of these campaigns that he was brevetted first lieutenant and awarded the Medal of Honor for his "most distinguished gallantry" against the Comanche in Blanco Canyon on a tributary of the Brazos River on October 10, 1871.
 Carter would suffer a severe injury during the battle, his left leg being shattered as his horse fell against a rock, which would eventually result in his early retirement.
 He would officially receive the medal on January 23, 1900.

-Returning to active duty, he joined Colonel Ranald Mackenzie in several campaigns including against the Kickapoo of northern Mexico in May 1873 and awarded a brevet to captain.
+Returning to active duty, he joined Colonel Ranald Mackenzie in several campaigns, including against the Kickapoo of northern Mexico in May 1873 and was awarded a brevet to captain.
 He did win promotion to first lieutenant on February 21, 1875, although his leg injury disqualified him from active field duty and forced him to retire on June 28, 1876.

-Although he eventually recovered from his leg injury after proper treatment, his requests to return to active service were denied by the US Army; instead he was promoted to captain on the retired list in 1904.
+Although he eventually recovered from his leg injury after proper treatment, his requests to return to active service were denied by the US Army.
+Instead, he was promoted to captain on the retired list in 1904.
 He taught school and later headed the Washington-bureau of the Public Service Publishing Company in New York City.
-He would also write a number of booklets and books including Four Brothers in Blue (1913) and The Old Sergeant's Story (1926).
-However, the most successful was his memoir On the Border With Mackenzie (1935) which was published as the age of 90.
-He died at Washington, D.C., on January 4, 1936, and buried in Arlington National Cemetery.
+He would also write a number of booklets and books, including Four Brothers in Blue (1913) and The Old Sergeant's Story (1926).
+His most successful work was his memoir On the Border With Mackenzie (1935), which was published at the age of 90.
+He died at Washington, D.C., on January 4, 1936, and was buried in Arlington National Cemetery.

 Captain Carter was a Companion of the Military Order of the Loyal Legion of the United States.